Nerwyn/android-tv-card/README.md

 - Swipe actions are now remappable by creating `custom_keys` for `up`, `down`, `left`, `right`, and `center`.
 - Navigation and button behavior tweaked to mimic the Google TV remote, such as:
   - Hold press/touch/swipe actions only repeat for directional and volume keys, and perform a long press for anything else.
+    - Remap long clicks on the touchpad by setting `long_click_keycode` to a different key name.
   - Navigation speed increased to be closer to (but not as crazy fast) as the Google TV remote.
 - Row names (except for `volume_row` and `navigation_row`) can be named anything as long as it contains `_row`, giving you the option to add unlimited rows.
   - Combine this with `custom_keys` and you can really use this card for anything you want!
 - Touchpad height can now be adjusted using the configuration option `touchpad_height`.
 If not provided will default to 250px.
 - Many more default keys and sources with SVG icons if no material design icon was available in Home Assistant.
   - Not all are working or tested at this time, please let me know if you find the correct source/activity names for the ones that are incorrect.
+- Custom keys and sources that replace default ones will now inherit the default icons if no new ones are given.
 - Send keyboard keys using `androidtv.adb_command` using the [Android Debug Bridge integration](https://www.home-assistant.io/integrations/androidtv/) and the `adb_id` configuration option.
+This card has three methods for sending text to Android TV:
+  - Create a key named `keyboard`, which when pressed will turn on the keyboard event listener and allow you to send text to Android TV one character at a time.
+    - Also works with backspace, delete, enter, and left and right arrow keys.
-  - Create a key titled `keyboard` to enable this and click it to open a text prompt in which you can enter text to send to your Android TV.
+  - Create a key named `textbox`, which when pressed will open a text prompt in which you can enter text to send to your Android TV in bulk.
   - Highly recommended that you also create keys for `delete` and `enter` so you can remove and send your input text.
-- Quick global search also using ADB.
-  - Create a key titled `search`.
-It will function similarly to keyboard entry except that it will launch a global search on close.
-This can also be used to send commands and queries to Google Assistant.
+  - Create a key named `search`, which will open a text prompt in which you can enter text to send to your Android TV to process as a Google Assistant search.
+    - Works well if you are experiencing [this issue](https://github.com/home-assistant/core/issues/94063).
 - Fixed double click so single click won't trigger twice and made long click on touchpad remappable.
+  - Double clicks are now disabled by default, but can be enabled by setting `enable_double_click` to true.
+  - Double clicks default to `back` but can be remapped by setting `double_click_keycode` to a different key name.
   - Due to limitations in iOS's webview, double click does not work on iPhone and iPad.
   - Due to limitations on desktop browsers, touchpad swiping and long clicks do not work with a mouse.
+- Easily switch to alternate volume icons by setting `alt_volume_icons` to true.

 Many thanks to the original authors.
 Getting this to work with Android TV was straightforward and all of the frontend heavy lifting they did has provided an excellent base on which to build my personal ultimate Android TV remote.